 These groups assisted me tremendously especially when I didn’t know anything about my diagnosis.
 This one simple post and response has helped me to be more clear, concise and supportive in support groups.
 I thanked them for taking their time and let them know I would be moving forward with surgery.

-Isn’t it great to not take these things personally?
+It feels great not to take these things personally

 Yay to more clarity within our highly sedated brains and bodies.

 Gail Sinclair, MHt, CNC is a hypnotherapist who helps those living with chronic pain go from discomfort to thriving by using hypnosis, pain management tools and resources.